Power monoids and their arithmetic: a survey: Arithmetic in power monoids.

-For the next result, we recall that a semigroup $S$ is called \evid{breakable} if $xy = x$ or $xy = y$ for all $x, y \in S$.
+For the next theorem, we recall that a semigroup $S$ is \evid{breakable} if $xy \in \{x, y\}$ for all $x, y \in S$.
 This is a rather special class of semigroups, first introduced by R\'edei \cite[Section 27]{Red-1967}, with a rich structural theory.

 \begin{theorem} If $H$ is commutative, then the following conditions are equivalent: \begin{enumerate}[label=\textup{(\alph{*})}] \item $\mathcal P_{\fin,1}(H)$ is UmF. \item $H \setminus H^\times$ is a breakable subsemigroup of $H$, the unit group of $H$ is either trivial or cyclic of order two, and $ux = x$ for all $u \in H^\times$ and $x \in H \setminus H^\times$. \end{enumerate} \end{theorem}